xandermeyen21/DAE-Tower_Defence/README.md

-# DAE-Tower_Defence
+DAE-Tower Defence
-Tower Defence game for the course GamePlayScripting
+A Tower Defence game developed for the GamePlayScripting course.

-Waves of enemies come towards your tower.
-The tower spawns in the middle of your screen.
-At the end of every wave you can choose for Attack speed, Range or damage upgrade.
-With the wrong choices, the chance comes that your tower will be elimanted.
-That's how you lose the game.
-The purpose is to survive as long as possible.

-Newest version has new type of enemies.
-It shows the tower health.
-Every 5 waves a boss does spawn.
+Description
+Defend your tower against relentless waves of enemies!
+Your tower stands at the center of the screen, and your goal is to survive as long as possible by making strategic upgrade choices after each wave.

+Gameplay Features
+Progressive Waves: Face increasingly challenging waves of enemies attacking your central tower.

+Upgrade System: After each wave, choose one of four upgrades:

+- Attack Speed
+- Range
+- Damage
+- Repair

+Make your choices wisely-poor decisions can lead to your tower's destruction and game over.

+Boss Battles: Every 5 waves, a powerful boss enemy appears to test your defenses.

+New in the Latest Version:

+New enemy types

+Visible tower health indicator

+Upcoming Features
+GUI Rework: A complete overhaul of the game's graphical user interface is planned to enhance clarity, usability, and visual appeal.

+Upgrade Menu Improvements: The upgrade selection menu will be redesigned for a smoother and more intuitive experience.

+Challenge
-What will be your record of waves in this new edition?
+How many waves can you survive in this new edition?
+Compete for the highest record!

-Goodluck and Have fun!
+Good luck and have fun!